Tessa’s Recipe Rundown

 #1 Tip: Watch Your Butter’s Temperature & Cream it Properly!

-- Use unsalted butter that is at a COOL room temperature, about 67°F. Butter at the proper temperature should give just slightly when pressed with a finger and not appear greasy at all.
+- Use unsalted butter at a cool room temperature, about 67°F. Butter at the proper temperature should give just slightly when pressed with a finger and not appear greasy at all.
 It also shouldn’t be so cold that it’s brittle.

 - Measure your flour correctly.
-I recommend using a digital scale, but if you don’t have one, it’s super easy to accidentally add too much flour and end up with dense, hard cookies that don’t have much flavor.
+I recommend using a digital kitchen scale to avoid accidentally adding too much flour, resulting in dense, hard, bland cookies.
 Learn how to measure flour correctly here.

-- Roll your un-chilled Valentine’s Day Sugar Cookie dough out between two sheets of parchment paper to make it quick and easy.
-Honestly, it’s almost like rolling out Play-Doh, it’s so easy!
+- Before chilling, roll your Valentine’s Day Sugar Cookie dough out between two sheets of parchment paper.
 Run your hands across the top of the parchment to feel for areas that may be thicker or thinner than others.
-Aim for as even of thickness as possible.
-(Note: I recommend using parchment for this step versus plastic wrap, as the dough will stick to plastic wrap)
+I recommend using parchment for this step versus plastic wrap, as the dough will stick to plastic wrap.

-- The key to perfect sugar cookie shapes is allowing the rolled-out dough to chill completely before stamping out shapes.
+- For perfect sugar cookie shapes, allow the rolled-out dough to chill completely before cutting shapes.
 This allows for crisp, clean cuts and easy maneuvering of the shaped dough onto the baking pan.

-- If your dough starts to feel too soft to shape cleanly, simply return it to the fridge until it’s chilled again.
+- If your dough starts to feel too soft to shape cleanly, simply return it to the fridge, covered, until it’s chilled again.

 - Dip half the cookies into melted chocolate